Annual Report 2022

 Newcomer's Lunch & Intro to Gateway

-Even during the pandemic new people have been connecting with Gateway either online or in person.
-We hosted several Newcomer's events attended by 26 people and 19 people participated in Intro to Gateway.
+We are thrilled to see so many new people connecting with Gateway either online or in person.
+We hosted several Newcomer's events attended by over 50 people and 40 people participated in one of our Intro to Gateway sessions.

 (Slide to the left for highlights)

 This year was one of growth and adjustment, as we were without a worship pastor for 10 months.
 Our worship leaders, Corbin, Beth and Andrew did an amazing job of leading us on Sundays during this time.
 We look forward to continuing to pour into our worship leaders and having them play a key role in a sustainable and flourishing culture of worshipers as Pastor Wes steps into his role of Worship and Young Adults Pastor.
 As we got back into the habit of singing at Gateway, Living Hope continued to be a favourite song.
 Among the new songs this year, Graves Into Gardens and Battle Belongs quickly came to have deep meaning for us at Gateway.

 We watched with thankfulness and awe as new families continued to arrive at Gateway, with record breaking attendance on Easter Sunday.
 Easter also marked the return of our choir in a powerful service where we celebrated what God has been doing in our lives over the last year.
 We look forward to having them join the worship team on stage again soon!